agiza/elmsln-vagrant/README.markdown

 # What
-VirtualBox Vagrant Chef Drupal install
+VirtualBox Vagrant Chef Drupal ELMSLN install

 # How